awslabs/project-lakechain/docs/src/content/docs/flow-control/reducer.md

 At its core, this middleware allows pipeline builders to group relevant documents into a single semantical envelope, and perform combined operations on them.
 In combination with other middlewares this unlocks many use-cases, for example, aggregating multiple audio files together to concatenate them, zip a collection of documents on-the-fly, or insert a set of subtitles into a video.

-The `Reducer` middleware can aggregate multiple documents based on specific strategies which we will document below.
+> The `Reducer` middleware can aggregate multiple documents based on specific strategies which we document below.

 <br />